li-clutter-org/loadimpact-sdk-java/README.md

 ## Installation

-It's probably easiest to use Maven or Gradle to just add the dependency of the `withDepends` file as described below.
+It's probably easiest to use Maven or Gradle to just add the dependency of the `withDepends` JAR file.
 If you just want the SDK classes, change classifier to 'lib'.
 Configure where and what to fetch as dependency as shown below.

-Remember to double-check the version number below, so you go with the latest version.
+Remember to double-check the version number, so you go with the latest SDK version.

 ### Gradle